-Beyond Fear: Thinking Sensibly About Security in an Uncertain World, by Bruce Schneier.
-This is an excellent discussion of security in general.
+Beyond Fear: Thinking Sensibly About Security in an Uncertain World is an excellent discussion of security in general.

-Secrets and Lies: Digital Security in a Networked World, also by Bruce Schneier.
-This is more narrowly focused on information security.
-It doesn't have much in the way of technical tips, but it's a fantastic explanation of what matters and why.
+Secrets and Lies: Digital Security in a Networked World is more narrowly focused on information security.
+It doesn't have much in the way of technical tips, which means it hasn't become outdated.
+It's a great explanation of what matters and why.

 So you must first get user skills.